Article 9 of the Constitution of Japan: Debate

 The Liberal Democratic Party has advocated changing the context of Article 9 since 1955, when Article 9 was interpreted as renouncing the use of warfare in international disputes but not the internal use of force for the purpose of maintaining law and order.
-However, the LDP's longtime coalition partner Komeito have long opposed changing the context of Article 9.
-The LDP have never had the necessary supermajority (two-thirds of votes in both Houses) in the National Diet to change the Constitution, despite it having a supermajority with Komeito from 2005 to 2009 and from 2012 to the present day.
+The LDP's longtime coalition partner Komeito have long opposed changing the context of Article 9.
+The LDP have never had the necessary supermajority (two-thirds of votes in both Houses) in the National Diet to change the Constitution, despite it having a supermajority with Komeito from 2005 to 2009 and from 2012 to 2021.

-The opposing party, the Constitutional Democratic Party of Japan, tends to concur with the LDP's interpretation.
+The main opposition party, the Constitutional Democratic Party of Japan, tends to concur with the LDP's interpretation.
 At the same time, both parties have advocated the revision of Article 9 by adding an extra clause explicitly authorizing the use of force for the purpose of self-defense against aggression directed against the Japanese nation.
 The Japan Socialist Party, on the other hand, had considered the JSDF as unconstitutional and advocated the full implementation of Article 9 through the demilitarization of Japan.
 When the party joined with the LDP to form a coalition government, it reversed its position and recognized the JSDF as a structure that was constitutional.
 The Japanese Communist Party considers the JSDF unconstitutional and has called for reorganization of Japanese defense policy to feature an armed militia.